Blowups of smooth hypersurfaces, their birational geometry and divisorial stability: Divisorial Stability

 \begin{definition} Let $X$ be a Fano variety, and let $f : Y \rightarrow X $ be a projective birational morphism such that $Y$ is normal and let $E$ be a prime divisor on $Y$.

 We define the \textbf{beta invariant} as

 \end{definition}

 The following is a weaker notion of K-stability: \begin{definition}[{\cite[Definition~1.1]{Kentovolume}}] The Fano variety $X$ is said to be divisorially stable (respectively, semistable) if $\beta (F) > 0$ (respectively, $\beta(F) \geq 0$) for every prime divisor $F$ on $X$.
-We say that $X$ is divisorially unstable if it is not divisorially semistable. \end{definition} Note that K-stable varieties are divisorially stable.
+We say that $X$ is divisorially unstable if it is not divisorially semistable. \end{definition} Note that divisorial stability is a weak form of K-stability since we only consider divisors on $X$, not on birational models of $X$.
+In particular, K-stable varieties are divisorially stable.
 The following result is a generalisation of \cite[Lemma~3.22]{CalabiBook} \begin{theorem} \MainStability{} \end{theorem}

 \begin{proof} By Corollary $\ref{ex:curvefano}$ $Y$ is a Fano variety if and only if $d \in \{1,2,3\}$.
 By Lemma \ref{lem:r1}, we have the following diagram

 where $\varphi$ is the blowup of $\Gamma$, $E$ is the $\varphi$-exceptional divisor and $\theta$ is a $\mathbb P^1$-bundle.
 Let $H:=\varphi^*\mathcal{O}_X(1)$ be the pullback of a hyperplane section of $X$ not containing $\Gamma$.
 Let $u \in \mathbb R_{\geq 0}$.
 By Theorem \ref{thm:main}, we have $-K_Y-uE \sim (n+2-d)H-(n-2+u)E$ is nef if and only if $0 \leq u \leq 4-d$.
 Also, notice that if $u\geq 4-d$ the divisor $-K_Y-uE$ is not big so its pseudo-effective threshold is $\tau(E)=\tau=4-d$.